Spatial best linear unbiased prediction: A computational mathematics approach for high dimensional massive datasets: Multilevel estimator and predictor

-The multi-level random projection tree can be exploited in such a way to significantly reduce the computational burden and to further increase the numerical stability of the estimation and prediction steps.
-This is a direct extension of the multi-level estimator and predictor formulated in \cite{Castrillon2015} for higher dimensions.
+\corb{The multilevel decomposition, kd-tree and basis can be exploited in such a way to significantly reduce the computational burden and to further increase the numerical stability of the estimation and prediction steps.} This is an extension of the multilevel estimator and predictor formulated in \cite{Castrillon2015} to binary trees in higher dimensions.
+The former is based on Oct-tree decompositions, thus making it unsuitable for higher dimensional problems.